fortinux/oers/README.md

 http://youtu.be/-xGRztrWv-k

-            <p id="eow-description" >A video about how technology is transforming our system of education, generating equal opportunities for all.<br /><br /><br />SCRIPT &amp; DIRECTION: Daniel Sierra, Ricardo Habalian<br />ILLUSTRATION AND ANIMATION: Victoria Fernández<br />VOICEOVER ARTIST: Vanessa Cuervo<br />VOICEOVER RECORDING: Leonardo Pérez<br />MUSIC AND SOUND DESIGN: Esparragus (Daniel Arreaza)<br /><br />This video is Licensed CC BY, and should be attributed to &quot;intheacademia&quot;<br /><br />We used the following Sound Library for making this video: <br />- creaky_swingset.aif by Corsica_S, CC BY 3.0<br />- frontdoor-lock.wav by TwistedLemon, CC BY 3.0<br />- Lizard eye blink.mp3 by DJ Burnham, CC BY 3.0<br />- Wine glasses clink.mp3 by DJ Burnham, CC BY 3.0<br />- Page_Turn_24.wav by Koops, CC BY 3.0<br />- whip.mp3 by morgantj, CC BY 3.0<br />- lightbulbwink.wav by FreqMan, BY CC 3.0<br />- rocket.wav by Sergenious, CC BY 3.0<br />- Dialup.mp3 by Jlew, CC BY 3.0<br />- My Car Horn - Beep Beep.wav by fogma, CC BY 3.0<br />- Fisher Price3.WAV by tombola, CC Sampling Plus, 1.0<br />- Traffic-Horn Honking.aif by A43, CC Sampling Plus, 1.0<br />- Open_03.WAV by kjackson, CC Sampling Plus, 1.0<br />- Drop_Slow_Long_01.wav by mich3d, CC Sampling Plus, 1.0<br />- HARTBEAT.WAV by dkmedic, CC Sampling Plus, 1.0<br /><br />All other sounds used in this video are licensed CC0, belonging to the Public Domain and therefore their Attribution is not required</p>
+            A video about how technology is transforming our system of education, generating equal opportunities for all.
+            SCRIPT &amp; DIRECTION: Daniel Sierra, Ricardo Habalian ILLUSTRATION AND ANIMATION: Victoria Fernández
+            VOICEOVER ARTIST: Vanessa Cuervo
+            VOICEOVER RECORDING: Leonardo Pérez
+            MUSIC AND SOUND DESIGN: Esparragus (Daniel Arreaza) This video is Licensed CC BY, and should be attributed to &quot;intheacademia&quot;
+            We used the following Sound Library for making this video: creaky_swingset.aif by Corsica_S, CC BY 3.0
+            frontdoor-lock.wav by TwistedLemon, CC BY 3.0
+            Lizard eye blink.mp3 by DJ Burnham, CC BY 3.0 Wine glasses clink.mp3 by DJ Burnham, CC BY 3.0 Page_Turn_24.wav by Koops, CC BY 3.0
+            whip.mp3 by morgantj, CC BY 3.0
+            lightbulbwink.wav by FreqMan, BY CC 3.0
+            rocket.wav by Sergenious, CC BY 3.0
+            Dialup.mp3 by Jlew, CC BY 3.0
+            My Car Horn - Beep Beep.wav by fogma, CC BY 3.0 Fisher Price3.WAV by tombola, CC Sampling Plus, 1.0 Traffic-Horn Honking.aif by A43, CC Sampling Plus, 1.0 Open_03.WAV by kjackson, CC Sampling Plus, 1.0 Drop_Slow_Long_01.wav by mich3d, CC Sampling Plus, 1.0
+            HARTBEAT.WAV by dkmedic, CC Sampling Plus, 1.0 All other sounds used in this video are licensed CC0, belonging to the Public Domain and therefore their Attribution is not required

 Education http://vimeo.com/channels/667414
 inspirationals videos